 - a “2 pushers” fold-over clasp, more secured and convenient to use (2018, still valid today);

-- an adjustable links display, allowing to easily adjust the bracelet’s length (2019, this is the feature that has just been improved in October 2022).
+- an adjustable links display, allowing to easily adjust the bracelet’s length (2019, this is the feature that has just been modified in October 2022).

 I posted in early 2021 an article about those 2 improvements that you can find here.